Daimler sees continued China growth momentum for Mercedes

-DETROIT (Reuters) - Daimler AG’s (DAIGn.DE) Mercedes-Benz luxury brand will continue to enjoy growth in China, the world’s largest auto market, Daimler board member Hubertus Troska said on Sunday.
+DETROIT, Jan 10 (Reuters) - Daimler AG’s Mercedes-Benz luxury brand will continue to enjoy growth in China, the world’s largest auto market, Daimler board member Hubertus Troska said on Sunday.

 The introduction of the new E-Class sedan in the second half of 2016 will add further growth momentum to sales which have already jumped in the past year due to demand for the GLC sports utility vehicle and new C-Class.